-This part of ISO 17225 determines the fuel quality classes and specifications of graded wood pellets for non-industrial and industrial use.
-This part of ISO 17225 covers only wood pellets produced from the following raw materials (see ISO 17225-1, Table 1):
+This part of ISO 17225 determines the fuel quality classes and specifications of graded wood briquettes.
+This part of ISO 17225 covers only wood briquettes produced from the following raw materials (see ISO 17225-1, Table 1):

-- 1.1 Forest, plantation and other virgin wood; - 1.2 By-products and residues from wood processing industry; - 1.3.1 Chemically untreated used wood.
+- 1.1 Forest, plantation and other virgin wood - 1.2 By-products and residues from wood processing industry - 1.3.1 Chemically untreated used wood

-Thermally treated biomass pellets (e.g. torrefied pellets) are not included in the scope of this part of ISO 17225.
+Thermally treated biomass briquettes (e.g. torrefied briquettes) are not included in the scope of this NOTE part of ISO 17225.
 Torrefaction is a mild pre-treatment of biomass at a temperature between 200 °C to 300 °C.

-2 Normative references
+Normative references 2

-The following referenced documents, in whole or in part, are normatively referenced in this document and are indispensable for its application.
+The following documents, in whole or in part, are normatively referenced in this document and are indispensable for its application.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-NOTE ISO standards describing methods for analysis of fuel properties listed in the Bibliography, will become normative references when they are published.
+ISO standards describing methods for analysis of fuel properties listed in the Bibliography, will become NOTE normative references when they are published.

-ISO 16559, Solid biofuels - Terminology, definitions and descriptions1)
+ISO 16559, Solid biofuels - Terminology, definitions and descriptions)

-ISO 16948, Solid biofuels - Determination of total content of carbon, hydrogen and nitrogen2)
+ISO 16948, Solid biofuels - Determination of total content of carbon, hydrogen and nitrogen)

-ISO 16968, Solid biofuels - Determination of minor elements3)
+ISO 16968, Solid biofuels - Determination of minor elements

-ISO 16994, Solid biofuels - Determination of total content of sulfur and chlorine4)
+ISO 16994, Solid biofuels - Determination of total content of sulfur and chlorine)